Iraq–Pakistan relations: Gulf War and sanctions

 In 1990, Iraq invaded Kuwait due to the increasing political tensions between the two Arab nations.
 Pakistan endorsed the United States-led military campaign against Iraq, with Chief of Army staff, General Aslam Beg and Chairman Joint Chiefs Admiral Iftikhar Sirohey overseeing the deployment of the Pakistan Armed Forces Middle East Contingent forces.

 General Beg accused Western countries of encouraging Iraq to invade Kuwait, though he continued to lead his armed forces against Iraq in support of Saudi Arabia.
 As Iraq's war with Kuwait divided Pakistanis, Beg carefully commanded and deployed the Pakistan Armed Forces' contingent forces during the Operation Desert Storm.

 After the 1991 Gulf War, Iraq began building closer relations with India.
-In 2000, then-Iraqi Vice-President Taha Yassin Ramadan visited India, and on 6 August 2002, President Saddam Hussein conveyed Iraq's "unwavering support" to India over the Kashmir dispute with Pakistan.
+In 2000, then-Iraqi Vice-president Taha Yassin Ramadan visited India, and on 6 August 2002, President Saddam Hussein conveyed Iraq's "unwavering support" to India over the Kashmir dispute with Pakistan.
 India and Iraq established joint ministerial committees and trade delegations to promote extensive bilateral co-operation.

-Normalization of relations
+Post-Ba'athist era

-In 2003, before the outbreak of the second Gulf War, Pakistan announced that it was opposed to any military action against Iraq.
+In 2003, before the outbreak of the Iraq War, Pakistan announced that it was opposed to any military action against Iraq.
 Pakistan was under public pressure to vote against the war, although some had considered voting for the war.
 However, after the war ended, Pakistan indicated that it was willing to send its Middle East military contingent forces to Iraq for peacekeeping if they required it.

 The United States and the United Kingdom made many calls for the deployment of the Pakistan military's contingent forces for peacekeeping operations in Iraq.
 However, the Pakistan military officials said "given the uprising against the US-led coalition forces in Iraq and the internal anarchy there, sending our troops at this time would be like jumping into fire."
 Tensions between the two countries remained intense over the issue of foreign hostages in Iraq.
 During 2004–05, 14 Pakistani citizens were made hostages out of which two were killed.
 However, the relations were normalized following the United States troops troop withdrawal from Iraq.
 In 2013, both countries signed a defence pact.

 Iraq's ambassador to Pakistan Dr. Rushdi Al-Ani claimed that Iraq considers Pakistan "a Muslim super power" and that Iraq was willing to supply Pakistan with oil unconditionally.
 In 2014 Iraq purchased the Super Mushak trainer aircraft from Pakistan as part of improving defense relations between the two countries.